systemsomicslab/mtbinfo.github.io/MS-FINDER/tutorial.md

 *Formula calculation setting:* You can set the parameters for formula calculation.

-*LOWIS and SENIOR check:* to generate formula candidates that match the valence rules of formula elements.
+*LEWIS and SENIOR check:* to generate formula candidates that match the valence rules of formula elements.
 The valences of hetero atoms, i.e. N, O, S, and P are currently set to 3, 2, 6, and 5, respectively.

 *Isotopic ratio tolerance:* to calculate the isotopic score.
 The tolerance should be utilized as the sigma value for the Gaussian scoring as described in the MS-FINDER paper.